we-are-va/we-are-va.github.io/_work/sajen.md

   image: "/uploads/honeybadger-comic-mockup.jpg"
 - template: 1-column-text
   block: one-column-1
-  content: I have worked with agencies for years.
-VA is the only one I trust and that
+  content: "## I have worked with agencies for years.
+VA is the only one I trust and
-    have ever understood my business, what we stand for, what we’re trying to achieve and when.
+    that have ever understood my business, what we stand for, what we’re trying to achieve and when."
   headline: Kyle Kimball, Director
-- template: content-feature
-  block: feature-1
-  media_alignment: Right
-  headline: Digital Marketing
-  content: We Are VA have handled and promoted Sajen Legal since 2017.
-Introducing
-    Sajen Legal to wider audiences and working alongside their team to communicate campaign specific agendas.
-VA continues to grow Sajen Legal’s digital footprint using inbound and outbound approaches, ensuring the ‘right’ people get in touch.
 - template: gallery
   block: gallery
   full_width: true